-Competency/Outcome Expected Rotations or Didactic Assignments Planned Experience(s) Evaluation Strategies CRDN 3.10: Develop and evaluate recipes, formulas, and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups, and individuals.
-Foodservice Management Medical Nutrition Therapy Evaluated in both rotations Intern will evaluate EN and PN formulas for patient tolerance and affordability if being discharged on formula.
-Intern will document in weekly report MNT preceptor will evaluate intern's work with EN/PN during Nutrition Care Process activities CRDN 4.4: Apply current nutrition informatics to develop, store, retrieve, and disseminate information and data.
-All Rotations Evaluated during MNT rotation Intern will demonstrate abilities to utilize nutrition informatics through activities such as using an EMR; identifying evidence-based research when completing case studies or developing presentations and education material; or when utilizing operating systems in FSM Intern will document in weekly report MNT preceptor will evaluate abilities based on Nutrition Care Process activities CRDN 4.3: Conduct clinical and customer service quality management activities Foodservice Management MNT - Long Term Care Evaluated during FSM rotation Intern will perform and evaluate at least one quality improvement activity.
-This may include food temperature audits, equipment temperature checks, HACCP audits, etc. Intern will document in weekly report and provide evidence in portfolio FSM preceptor will evaluate achievement of competency on Quality Assurance Assignment CRDN 4.10: Analyze risk in nutrition and dietetics practice.
-Foodservice Management Medical Nutrition Therapy Evaluated in both rotations During MNT rotations, intern will analyze patient information for nutritional risk including malnutrition and various disease states.
-Intern will document in weekly report MNT preceptor will evaluate intern's ability to identify nutritional risk of patients during Nutrition Care Process activities
+Competency/Outcome Expected Rotations or Planned Experience(s) • Evaluation Strategies CRDN 3.14: Develop and evaluate recipes, formulas, and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups, and individuals. -Foodservice Management -Medical Nutrition Therapy -Evaluated in both rotations Intern will develop or modify recipes and supervise the production for theme meal.
+Will conduct sensory evaluation of meal to determine acceptance.
+Intern will evaluate EN and PN formulas for patient tolerance and affordability if being discharged on formula.
+Intern will document in weekly report FSM project documentation to be included in portfolio FSM preceptor will evaluate FSM project MNT preceptor will evaluate intern's work with EN/PN during Nutrition Care Process activities CRDN 4.4: Apply current nutrition technologies to develop, manage, and disseminate nutrition information and data. -All Rotations -Evaluated during MNT rotation Intern will demonstrate abilities to utilize nutrition technologies through activities such as using an EMR; identifying evidence-based research when completing case studies or developing presentations and education material; or when utilizing operating systems in FSM.
+Intern will document in weekly report MNT preceptor will evaluate abilities based on Nutrition Care Process activities CRDN 4.10: Analyze risk in nutrition and dietetics practice (such as risks to achieving set goals and objectives, risk management plan, or risk due to clinical liability or foodborne illness). -Foodservice Management -Medical Nutrition Therapy -Evaluated in both rotations Intern will review HACCP guidelines and observe the movement of food from delivery to service, with focus on products ordered for theme meal.
+During MNT rotations, intern will analyze patient information for nutritional risk including malnutrition and various disease states.
+Intern will document in weekly report FSM preceptor will evaluate intern's ability to identify potential risks in food system MNT preceptor will evaluate intern's ability to identify nutritional risk of patients during Nutrition Care Process activities CRDN 5.5: Demonstrate the ability to resolve conflict. -All Rotations -Evaluated in DTS 673 Intern will have the opportunity to demonstrate conflict resolution skills in many rotations, including school nutrition (encouraging children to try new foods), MNT (differing opinions between nutrition recommendation and patient/client desires, goal setting, promoting behavior change), Course instructor will evaluate in DTS 673 Intern will document in weekly report as completed during rotations Preceptors will evaluate skills during rotations, if applicable and FSM (therapeutic diets/menu changes; employee conflicts).
+In addition, the intern will work to resolve conflict when working on group projects in courses.
+Conflict resolution case study will be completed in DTS 673.
+CRDN 5.6: Promote team involvement and recognize the skill of each member. -All rotations -Evaluated in DTS 679 - Advanced Medical Nutrition Therapy II & DTS Intern will promote team involvement when working on group assignments.
+The intern will Course instructor will evaluate in DTS 679 & DTS 672 672 - Diabetes and Nutrition Management complete self and group evaluations (in multiple courses).
+Intern will document in weekly report as completed during rotations Preceptors will evaluate skills during rotations, if applicable

+Foodservice Management Competencies

-Foodservice Management Competencies to be Evaluated During Rotation Must receive a score of 2 or 3 on Evaluation to count for Competency Completion
+Competencies to be Evaluated During Rotation Must receive a score of 2 or 3 on Evaluation to count for Competency Completion